CEDAR CITY, Utah—We're often repulsed by the laughter of those we believe to be mad.

 And Cardinal never loses sight of the plot's twists and turns, even as the language remains one step ahead of the audience.
 "Even deep in his loftiest verse, Shakespeare attended to entertainment value," he said.

-“King Lear” plays the Engelstad stage, in the open air, through Sept.
-10. After we’ve spent so much time indoors these past two years, much of it staring at small glowing screens in our homes, it feels satisfying to see a Shakespeare play under the stars.
+Shakespeare Under the Stars"King Lear" plays the Engelstad stage, in the open air, through Sept.
+10. After we've spent so much time indoors these past two years, much of it staring at small glowing screens in our homes, it feels satisfying to see a Shakespeare play under the stars.

 Spending time with his larger-than-life characters, landscapes embedded in cascading poetic language, and keen understanding of human nature feels like a ritual that we badly need in this moment.